Dexogen/addon-3par/README.md

 ```

 ### Addon configuration
 The global configuration of one-addon-3par is in `/var/lib/one/remotes/etc/datastore/3par/3par.conf` file.
+In experimental mode, support for multiple storage has been added.
+The IP address is now set by the template, and API_ENDPOINT is automatically generated.

 * Edit `/etc/one/oned.conf` and add `3par` to the `TM_MAD` arguments